Joe Manchin is reportedly furious at Ron Klain after the White House called him out for opposing Biden's spending plan

 "Given the protests that Manchin's family has experienced at his home, which is a boat in Washington Harbor — with folks harassing him, his wife and grandson by kayak around his boat and the gate to the marina — I knew this presidential statement was personalizing the game.
 It put his family at risk, in my view," Clemons wrote in The Hill.

-Klain is a long-time Biden hand, who first worked for the president in the late 1980s while Biden was a senator.
+Klain is a longtime Biden hand, who first worked for the president in the late 1980s when Biden was a senator.
 Klain, per The Post, had a role in drafting the White House's blistering statement after Manchin announced his definitive opposition to Build Back Better.
 A spokesperson for Manchin did not immediately respond to a request for comment.

 Other unnamed sources told The Post that Klain has rubbed other top Democrats the wrong way.
 Some Republicans have taken to suggesting Klain is the real president or has power akin to a prime minister.